Psychtoolbox-3/psychtoolbox-3.github.com/docs/Datapixx-GetVideoStatus.md

 -"horizontalFrequency" is the horizontal line rate in Hz
 -"dotFrequency" is the pixel dot rate in Hz
 -"mode" is the video processing mode set by [SetVideoMode](SetVideoMode)
+-"greyscaleMode" is the video greyscale mode set by [SetVideoGreyscaleMode](SetVideoGreyscaleMode)
 -"receivingVideo" is 1 if the Datapixx is currently receiving video data over
 the DVI link.
 If the video input cable becomes unplugged, or the graphics board
 enters power-saving mode, then receivingVideo will be 0.